Website Accessibility Audit: All You Need to Know

 • Unbiased perspective: A third-party expert can objectively assess your website.
 Internal biases don’t influence them and can identify issues your team might overlook.

-• Specialized expertise: Third-party experts often have a wide range of experience from working with various clients.
-They have a deep understanding of the latest accessibility standards and best practices, which can be invaluable.
+• Specialized expertise: Third-party experts often have extensive experience working with various clients.
+They possess a deep understanding of the latest accessibility standards and best practices, which can be invaluable.

 • Comprehensive audits: Third-party services often use advanced tools and methodologies to conduct thorough audits.
 They can provide detailed reports and actionable recommendations.